Skillet Chicken in Balsamic Caramelized Onion Cream Sauce

 - 1/2 cup EACH: chicken broth AND heavy cream

-- cook the chicken: season both sides of the chicken breast with salt, pepper, and garlic powder.
-Heat the oil in a large skillet over medium-high heat and cook the chicken all the way through.
-Remove the chicken to a plate.
+- COOK THE CHICKEN: season both sides of the chicken breast with salt, pepper, and garlic powder.
+Heat the oil in a large skillet over medium-high heat and cook the chicken all the way through, roughly 6-12 minutes depending on the size.
+Make sure chicken reaches 165ºF on a thermometer; remove the chicken to a plate.

 - this makes just enough sauce for the chicken.
 If you want more sauce to serve with veggies or rice, I suggest doubling everything starting from the chopped onions all the way down to the heavy cream on the ingredient list.